sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-node-append.md

 # Prefer `append` over `appendChild`

-Enforces the use of, for example, `document.window.append(div);` over `document.window.appendChild(div);` for HTML DOM Elements.
-There are [some advantages of using `addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/append).
-These advantages include the ability to append multiple nodes and to append both DOMString and Node Objects.
+Enforces the use of, for example, `document.body.append(div);` over `document.body.appendChild(div);` for DOM nodes.
+There are [some advantages of using `.append()`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/append, like the ability to append multiple nodes and to append both [`DOMString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMString) and DOM node objects.

 This rule is fixable.